 - August 17, 2015

 You might not think that your child’s first set of teeth is as important as their adult ones, but that isn’t true!
-The first set of teeth your child has are essential in preparing them for a healthy set of adult teeth and they should be treated just like they are permanent!
+The first set of teeth your child has are essential in preparing them for a healthy set of adult teeth.

-You might have questions about how to teach your child good habits, when to bring them to the dentist, and more, which is the purpose of this blog today.
+You might have questions about how to teach your child good habits, when to bring them to start pediatric dental care, and more.
+Which is the purpose of this blog today.
 We want to make sure that your child starts off with great habits that will follow them for the rest of their life!

 Start Them Early!